 Garden and Landscape Studies Program and Dumbarton Oaks Gardens

-To apply for an internship, please send (preferably as a single pdf document) the following materials: (1) your résumé; (2) a statement of interest describing any relevant experience and how this internship fits into your personal and professional development; (3) the names of three referees familiar with your scholarly work (one of whom must submit a letter in support of your application by the March 1 deadline by emailing it directly to Internships@doaks.org); and (4) applicants for the Landscape Architecture Internship and the Landscape Conservation Internship should submit a writing sample, such as a short paper submitted for a history or theory class; applicants for the GIS/GPS Internship shuold submit relevant work samples.
-All application materials should be submitted to Internships@doaks.org.
-The deadline for applications is March 1, 2013.
+To apply, please submit, preferably as a single pdf document, the following materials: 1.) a résumé; 2.) a statement of interest describing your proposed research topic; any relevant experience; and how this internship fits into your personal and professional development; 3.) the names of three referees familiar with your scholarly work (one of whom must submit a letter in support of your application by the March 3 deadline by emailing directly to Internships@doaks.org); and 4.) a writing sample, such as a short paper submitted for a history or theory class.

 For more details, please write to Internships@doaks.org.